cleanprotein with Salmon Dry

 cleanprotein™ kibble .25 a quarter inch.

 Our ingredients are carefully sourced and chosen based on quality.
-All proteins are sourced in the US.
 We try to source as many ingredients from the United States, but many vitamins and minerals included in pet food aren’t manufactured in the US.
 While nearly 90% of our ingredients are from the US, we source others from Switzerland, Germany, France, China, Scotland and Canada.
 We are extremely careful with our selection of each vendor to ensure they stick to equal or greater manufacturing standards that we have here in the US.

 cleanprotein™ would be a good diet for these cats as the high animal based protein provides a natural urine PH of between 6 and 6.4 in cats.
 That is the ideal PH range to prevent crystal formation.
 If a cat has Calcium Oxalate stones it is wise to increase water intake by feeding can food.